dotnet/runtime/docs/workflow/building/libraries/README.md

 ### How to build native components only

 The libraries build contains some native code.
-This includes shims over libc, openssl, gssapi, and zlib.
+This includes shims over libc, openssl, gssapi, and zlib-ng.
 The build system uses CMake to generate Makefiles using clang.
 The build also uses git for generating some version information.

 **Examples**